Former Seattle U standout Tarik Skubal shines as Detroit completes sweep of Mariners

 Skubal, a 24-year-old left-handed rookie, was one of the most touted pitching prospects in baseball when he debuted with Detroit last year.
 He struggled early this season — 0-6 with a 5.73 earned-run average — but he had his best outing of the season Wednesday in front of some 30 former college teammates, coaches and friends.

 He settled in after allowing Seager’s blast in the first inning, scattering four hits and two walks over five innings to earn his first win of the season.
+He hit 99 mph on the stadium’s radar gun in the first inning, and his changeup later in the game proved particularly troublesome for the Mariners.

+“He threw the ball well.
+He did a really good job tonight,” Seager said.
+“I was fortunate to get the one early, but we didn’t get much else going.
+He was definitely on his game.”

 Gilbert, another highly regarded pitching prospect, couldn’t get out of the third inning in his second start for the Mariners.
 He had a 1-2-3 first inning, but needed 30 pitches to get through the second and managed to get just two outs on 35 pitches in the third inning before he was relieved.

-Gilbert’s fastball sat around 93-94 mph, and he didn’t have much command for his curveball or his slider.
+Gilbert’s fastball sat around 93-94 mph, and he didn’t have command of his curveball or his slider.
 He exited with a 5-2 deficit.

+“I love being out there,” Gilbert said.
+“I love competing, especially when tonight I didn’t have my stuff.
+I didn’t have a good feel for my pitches, and I have a big responsibility as a starting pitcher for my team to try to find a way to get through innings and make something of a game when I don’t have great pitches, because that’s going to happen throughout your career a lot, so just wasn’t able to do that tonight.”

 Through two starts, Gilbert is 0-2 with a 9.45 ERA.